3 hours 40 minutes

 This simple recipe is a crowd-pleaser for adults and kids alike.
 Keep a batch of Crock Pot Candy on hand and you’ll have a seasonal treat ready for all your gatherings, from fall through winter.

-How to store Crock Pot Candy
+How To Store Crock Pot Candy

 This Crockpot Candy will last up to 2 to 3 weeks in an airtight container stored in a cool, dark place.
 You can also freeze it, and it’ll stay good for up to 18 months … if you can resist it for that long!

 You need the right ratio of almond bark and chocolate for these to harden properly.
-Make sure not to substitute out the almond bark for more chocolate because it could impact the final structure.
+Make sure not to substitute the almond bark for more chocolate, as this could affect the final structure.
 Candy melts are usually okay to use instead of almond bark if in a pinch.
+They can also have a hard time setting if it’s too warm or humid out.

 As I mentioned earlier, you can make this candy fit any season!
-I made it for my daughter’s first birthday and we make it for Halloween a lot too!
+I made it for my daughter’s first birthday, and we make it for Halloween a lot too!
+All you have to do is swap out the color of the sprinkles!

 More like this Crock Pot Candy Recipe

-Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Sugar & Soul Show-offs Community and share them there, where you can join our recipe challenges!
+If you’ve tried this recipe, please let leave a review in the comments below.
+I love hearing from you!
+Don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos, or join our Sugar & Soul Show-offs Community and share them there.

 Crockpot Candy